-We need to change things up.
-And I think that starts with us stop calling communication, collaboration, critical thinking, work ethic, and confidence “soft skills.”
-How about instead, they’re called “essential skills.”
+We need to change things up, and I think that starts with us stop calling communication, collaboration, critical thinking, work ethic, and confidence “soft skills.”
+Instead, let’s call them “essential skills.”
 Because they are essential, arguably more essential than your ability to memorize facts and equations.

 “But wait, we can measure someone’s ability to memorize facts and equations.
 We can’t do that with those skills.”